Oscar679/iot_project/README.md

 All time historical dashboard

+Overall, I am satisfied with how the project turned out.
+The dashboards update in real time and the backend works seamlessly through AWS.
+In retrospect, I would improve the design, add more advanced alerts, and optimize data storage costs.

-I even added some other pages
+I even added some other pages.

 ![image](https://github.com/user-attachments/assets/a6b3451c-ce73-4827-ab35-635a7e408c8c)